johannesnicolaus/ASURAT/README.md

-Our preprint was released on bioRxiv (12th June, 2021), which will be updated soon, including spatial transcriptome analysis.
+Our preprint was released on bioRxiv (12th September 2021).

 https://www.biorxiv.org/content/10.1101/2021.06.09.447731v2